 “So, I tell a story precisely about these doctrinal values, and the relationship between them on the one hand, and structural racism on the other,” Carbado said, referencing his book, “Unreasonable: Black Lives, Police Power, and the Fourth Amendment,” which he smiled and joked to the audience, “you should buy.”

 Harvard Law Professor Benjamin Eidelson highlighted what he believes is the Supreme Court’s disjointed approach to the concept of colorblindness.
-As evidence, he pointed to a footnote in Justice Robert’s majority opinion in SFFA v.
+As evidence, he pointed to a passage in Justice Robert’s majority opinion in SFFA v.
 Harvard that seemed to carve out an exception to the decision’s prohibition against any consideration of race as even one factor among many in admissions decisions by enabling applicants to discuss in their application essays “how race affected his or her life, be it through discrimination, inspiration, or otherwise.”
 To Eidelson, that sounds like a tacit acknowledgement that race still plays a role in the otherwise colorblind world the Court says it sees.

 “They have no coherent conception of when the acknowledgement of the social reality of race is okay and when it’s not,” he said.
 “And so, they’re kind of in a predicament, and … they’re going to need to liquidate some of this and operationalize it.
 And it seems to me like a very hard problem that doesn’t reflect a coherent conception of equality.”